What is an MCP Server?

 - Data sovereignty: Especially in regulated industries, the question of data control plays a major role.
 With an MCP Server, companies retain control over their data flows—and decide for themselves who has access to what.

-The Role of MCP in the AI Era
+MCP in the AI Era: Developments in 2025

-The hype around AI is real—yet the practical benefit always depends on how well the AI is embedded in the company.
-This is precisely where the MCP Server becomes the crucial component.
-Because even the best models bring little if they don't know the relevant contexts.
+The hype surrounding AI is real – yet its practical benefits always depend on how well AI is embedded in the company.
+This is precisely where the MCP server becomes a crucial component.
+After all, even the best models are of little use if they are unaware of the relevant contexts.

 Outlook: What's Next?